Vital Speeches of the Day

-Vital Speeches of the Day is a monthly magazine that presents speeches and other public addresses in full.
+Vital Speeches of the Day is an American monthly magazine that presents speeches and other public addresses in full.

 Overview

-Vital Speeches was established in New York City in 1934 by Thomas Daly, whose grandson Thomas Daly III moved publication to South Carolina in 1986.
+Vital Speeches was established in New York City in 1934 by Thomas Daly, whose grandson, Thomas Daly III, moved publication to South Carolina in 1986.
 It is published by Pro Rhetoric, LLC.

-The magazine first appeared on October 8, 1934 and its first issue included speeches by US President Franklin Delano Roosevelt, Nobel Peace Prize winner Nicholas Murray Butler, David Lawrence, the legal expert Ferdinand Pecora, and economist and eugenicist Irving Fisher.
-As of 1995, the magazine had published speeches by every president since Roosevelt, although the publication avoided campaign speeches.
+The magazine first appeared on October 8, 1934, and its first issue included speeches by US President Franklin Delano Roosevelt, Nobel Peace Prize winner Nicholas Murray Butler, David Lawrence, the legal expert Ferdinand Pecora and the economist and eugenicist Irving Fisher.
+Until 1995, the magazine had published speeches by every president since Roosevelt, although the publication avoided campaign speeches.
 Its editor, Thomas Daly IV, said of such speeches, "A lot of that is hot air."